openstack/charm-specs/specs/xena/approved/ceph-dashboard.rst

 Work Items
 ----------

-* Implement a new reactive subordinate charm, ceph-dashboard
+* Implement a new operator framework subordinate charm, ceph-dashboard

 * Add a charm option for toggling ceph mgr dashboard